UtrechtUniversity/yoda/docs/design/overview/deposit-space.md

 The deposit space is described in this document.
 The state diagram describes the possible states a folder in the deposit space can be in.
-In the sequence diagram the interactions between the actors in the research space are documented.
+The interactions between the actors in the deposit space are documented in the sequence diagram.

 ## State diagram